 Cynthia Elliott retired as President and CEO of Symphony Space, a performing arts center in New York City.
 Through her career, Cynthia worked in the private sector -- in marketing and business development -- and the non-profit sector -- in program development and fundraising.
 She was chair of Packer Collegiate Institute’s $20 million capital campaign, and subsequently chair of their board of trustees.

-Communications and Program Committees and Juror for the WIR
+Communications Co-Chair, Program Committee and Juror for the WIR

 Dee Aldrich is a juror for the James Merrill House WIR selection and a member of the Program and Communications committees.
 Her experience includes over 20 years as a Managing Editor at Conde Nast Publications in New York.
 Previously she was an Associate Producer on Bookmark, a book show hosted by Lewis Lapham on PBS.
 She has.
 B.A. in Comparative Literature, and an MBA in International Business & Marketing from Columbia University.

 Diana Beck is Treasurer of the James Merrill House Committee.
 She has a degree in Economics from Wellesley College where she also served as the 1st student representative to the College Endowment Fund.
 She has an MBA from The Tuck School, Dartmouth College and served as a banking officer at Citibank, N.A.
 She has been actively involved with numerous non-profit organizations.

 Building Committee and past President of the Stonington Village Improvement Association (SVIA)

 Kathryn Burchenal has a Ph.D. in molecular biology with a twenty-year career spent at the National Institutes of Health, Memorial Sloan-Kettering Cancer Center, and the Pasteur Institute.
 Kathryn was founding Vice President of the Malaria Foundation International and has served as a Stonington Borough Burgess and on the Borough Planning & Zoning Commission.